🇲🇹

 Do I need to pay taxes in Malta?

 Yes.
-As a Malta residence permit holder, you can travel freely within the Schengen area under the 90/180-day rule — meaning you can spend up to 90 days in any 180-day period in other Schengen countries without an additional visa.
+As a Malta residence permit holder, you can travel within the Schengen area under the 90/180-day rule.
+That means you can spend up to 90 days in any 180-day period in other Schengen countries without an additional visa.

 Do I need to arrange accommodation before applying?